daniel3735928559/spy/README.md

 ## API Reference

+An instance of the simulator is created with the `<sim-py>` tag.
+This tag accepts several attributes:

+* `simid`: (Required) An ID for the simulator.
+Must be unique among all instances of spy on the page.

+* `program`: (Optional) This a javscript object to which the program in the simulator's text area will be bound.

+* `text`: (Optional) This is a string that will be set as the default program (for when the "reset" button is pressed).
+This will override `program` for providing a default program for the instance if it is present.

-When you create an instance of the simulator, you must pass it an object in its "control" parameter.
-This object will be populated with functions for interacting programmatically with the simulator.
+* `control`: (Optional) A Javascript object that, if provided, will be populated with methods for controlling this instance of the simulator.
   Specifically:

-* `get_program()`: Returns the current program.
+** `get_program()`: Returns the current program.

-* `set_program(prog)`: Sets the current program to `prog`.
+** `set_program(prog)`: Sets the current program to `prog`.

+* `size`: (Optional) A CSS string describing the height of the text area of the simulator, or `"auto"` if you want it to be set to a sensible height for the default program.
+Default value is `"70%"`

+* `reset`: (Optional) Will hide the "reset" button if set to `"no"`,

+* `functions`: (Optional) Will hide the function list and function call stack if set to `"no"`.

+* `lightboard`: (Optional) Will disable lightboard functionality if set to `"no"`.

 ## License